Manu343726/strings/README.md

 ## Short String Optimization

-Consists in adding a static buffer to the string type itself, so when strings are short enough to fit in this buffer, its used as storage directly, avoiding dynamic memory allocation and improving cache friendliness.
+Consists in adding a static buffer to the string type itself, so when strings are short enough to fit in this buffer, it's used as storage directly, avoiding dynamic memory allocation and improving cache friendliness.

 ```
+template<typename Char>
+struct sso_string
+{
-TODO :)
+	TODO ¬¬

+private:
+	Char* dynamic_buffer_;
+	Char static_buffer_[20];
+};
 ```

 ## Short String Optimization using tagged pointers